 The state has a functional state social health insurance scheme which makes health insurance mandatory.
-There is release of equity fund and Government/employee contribution for the formal sector.
+There has been release of Government/employee contribution for the formal sector, however, the non-release of equity fund would negatively impact on the scheme.